-BPC Recruitment is committed to protecting the privacy of our candidates and clients whether through our website or through direct contact with one of our consultants.
+BPC Land is committed to protecting the privacy of our candidates and clients whether through our website or through direct contact with one of our consultants.
 We want to provide a safe and secure user experience and will ensure that the information you submit to us via our website is only used for the purposes set out in this policy.

 At a glance

 This policy explains when and why we collect and process personal information about our clients and candidates.
 The policy also explains how we use that information, the conditions under which we may disclose information to others and how we keep personal information secure.
-At BPC Recruitment we’re committed to protecting and respecting your privacy and are transparent in everything we do.
-We ensure that the data you supply to us is processed fairly and lawfully, and with skill and care and used only for the purposes set out in this policy.
+At BPC Land we’re committed to protecting and respecting your privacy and are transparent in everything we do.
+We ensure that the data you supply to us is processed fairly and lawfully, with skill and care and used only for the purposes set out in this policy.

-BPC Recruitment takes a proactive approach to user privacy and ensures the necessary steps are taken to protect the privacy of its users throughout their visiting experience.
+BPC Land takes a proactive approach to user privacy and ensures the necessary steps are taken to protect the privacy of its users throughout their visiting experience.
 This website complies with all UK national laws and requirements for user privacy.
-Our database is encrypted, internal servers are password protected and remote access is limited.
+Our database is encrypted, internal servers are password-protected and remote access is limited.
 We invest in systems which track access and flag data breach attempts so that we keep your information safe at all times.
 By registering with the website it is understood that you are actively seeking job opportunities which match your fields of interest.

 Who is the controller of the data that you provide to us?